-Annualised returns over the past five years have been in the double- digits, while nearly half of the portfolio is in the more resilient consumer staples, technology, and healthcare sectors.
-SLPE provides exposure to European success stories such as Action (non-food discounter) and TeamViewer (remote support software).
+Annualised returns over the past five years have been in the double- digits, while nearly half of SLPE’s portfolio is in the more resilient consumer staples, technology, and healthcare sectors.
+SLPE provides underlying company exposure to European success stories such as Action (non-food discounter) and TeamViewer (remote support software).
 The bulk of its primary fund commitments made over the past year or so have been to strategies with a strong tech-focus.
 SLPE is also one of the few listed private equity funds to have a specific dividend policy.

 Private equity fund of funds with a European bias

 SLPE aims to achieve long-term total returns through a diversified portfolio of private equity funds, and direct investments into private companies alongside private equity managers (co-investments), the majority of which will have a European focus.
 Its portfolio is more concentrated than those of most of its peers; the top 10 underlying private equity funds accounted for 47.9% of NAV, as at 31 March 2020.
 Like many private equity funds, SLPE has no formal benchmark.
 Historically, the portfolio has been most-closely correlated to European small-cap indices.

 For most of the past five years, the LPX Europe Index (representing the performance of Europe-listed private equity companies) has outperformed the MSCI World Index.
 Until March this year, the normalised five-year returns (31 May 2015 = 100) of European-listed private equity funds had not been below the world index, for any length of time.
 The relative underperformance of listed private equity through the pandemic period reflects an attempt by the market to anticipate the ultimate impact on the value of unlisted companies.